 Entrepreneurship has expanded to the digital landscape in recent years, where online retail and e-commerce stores have become the new normal.
 You no longer need a physical space to have a new business since so many companies make money online.
 In fact, there are 7.9 million online retailers globally, 2.1 million of which are in the United States.

 Online businesses offer accessibility and cater to a larger customer base that otherwise wouldn’t have access to their products or services.
-Opting for an online business model can offer lower startup costs and fewer resources than traditional businesses for early-career entrepreneurs.

 To get your foot in the door, we’ve compiled a guide full of innovative online business ideas.

 Creating a unique clothing line is an excellent way to enter the e-commerce industry.
 Not all designers make their own items with a sewing machine; instead, they create beautiful designs printed on various clothing items, from T-shirts to socks.